 Technically skilled individuals who play the yin to commercial individual’s yang will be Sales’ biggest supporters.
 I know this from experience and have made some wonderful friendships as a result (I hope they’re reading this).
 Operating with more autonomy doesn’t mean you are trying to replace them, just helping to ease their burden.
 When you finally do request help, they know it will be an interesting challenge, an opportunity for them to impart some knowledge on someone keen to absorb it, or to get creative with a solution because the standard approaches aren’t working.

 How do they know all this?
 Because they know that when you ask, you’ve already ruled out the most common technical approaches.
 You’ve met them halfway.

 I don’t presume to speak on behalf of my better qualified and more experienced technical counterparts, but I hope they’ll agree that they get the biggest kicks out of solving tough challenges, not answering the same questions over and over.

 Yes, I feel it’s important for commercially skilled individuals to bridge the gap between commercial and technical skills.
 Selfishly, it’s for their own benefit for now, but it’ll soon become a necessity as the market-wide skills gap continues to grow.

-Tom Spalding is a Strategic Account Manager at Effectual, Inc.
+Tom Spalding is a Chief Growth Officer at Effectual Inc.